minibolt-guide/minibolt/guide/system/security.md

 User "admin" is the only user that has the necessary SSH keys, no other user can log in remotely.

 🚨 **Backup your SSH keys!**
-You will need to attach a screen and keyboard to your Pi if you lose them.
+You will need to attach a screen and keyboard to your PC if you lose them.

 ---